 The Port of Virginia is investing to ensure we are able to serve the vessels of any ocean carrier here at what is becoming one of the most modern and efficient container terminals in North America.
-Not only are construction projects commencing to expand the port's two largest container terminals to add one million additional containers worth of capacity, but the port is making investments to ensure the sustainability and versatility of its entire network.
+Not only are construction projects commencing to expand the port's two largest container terminals to add one million additional containers worth of capacity, but the port is making investments to deepen and widen the harbor and ensure the sustainability and versatility of its entire network.